michaelpassion/wocloud/README.md

-These scripts are used to generate telegraf config file from zabbix config file and registry to system service and make it start
+These scripts are used to generate telegraf config file from zabbix config file and registry telegraf to system service and make it start to work